tjmcmanus/Journey-to-AI/labs/gettingstarted/getstarted.md

 1. Now review Git Integrations Generate API key and New token.
   ![image](./images/media/image35.png)

-These allow you to configure Git with CPD, which allows you to integrate CPD projects with your current CI/CD (Continuous Integration and Continuous Delivery) pipeline to automate delivery of the artifacts you create in the CPD platform.
+These allow you to configure Git with Cloud Pak for Data, which allows you to integrate Cloud Pak for Data projects with your current CI/CD (Continuous Integration and Continuous Delivery) pipeline to automate delivery of the artifacts you create in the Cloud Pak for Data platform.
 You can use the capabilities from the underlying OpenShift platform to build cloud native microservice applications which are tied to the ML / AI model development with a delivery pipeline.

-## Reviewing CPD services
+## Reviewing Cloud Pak for Data services

 1. Click the Services icon (four little squares over one bigger square) on the top right corner of your screen.
  ![image](./images/media/image36.png)
-1. This will bring up all available services for Cloud Pak for Data.<br/>Click through the various categories to see what services you can install on CPD.<br/>For example, click on category AI and notice what is available there.
-Those with "Enabled" are accessible by this CPD cluster right now.
+1. This will bring up all available services for Cloud Pak for Data.<br/>Click through the various categories to see what services you can install on Cloud Pak for Data.<br/>For example, click on category AI and notice what is available there.
+Those with "Enabled" are accessible by this Cloud Pak for Data cluster right now.
   ![image](./images/media/image37.png)
 1. Now, click on the Watson Machine Learning service tile to get more details on what this service can do.
   ![image](./images/media/image38.png)